 While you were sleeping in the house that you think you own, flying under the radar is a group of distinguished luminaries who are drafting the “Home Foreclosure Procedures Act” (HFPA).
 This could affect millions of Americans.

-The ULC, also known as the National Conference of Commissioners on Uniform State Laws, is made up of three hundred non-elected lawyer-legislators, attorneys in private practice, state and federal judges, law professors, and government officials, including from the American Bar Association, and prestigious law schools like CUNY, who are appointed by state governments from all the fifty states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
+The ULC, also known as the National Conference of Commissioners on Uniform State Laws, is made up of three hundred non-elected lawyer-legislators, private practice attorneys, state and federal judges, law professors, and government officials, from the American Bar Association, and prestigious law schools like CUNY.
+These individuals are appointed by state governments from all fifty states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.

 If ULC’s 74-page HFPA proposal becomes “uniform” law, it appears to legalize what has always been illegal.
-HFPA could make the fraudulent mortgage practices that contributed to the 2008 economic collapse legal.
+HFPA could legalize the fraudulent mortgage practices that contributed to the 2008 economic collapse.

 “If the HFPA proposal becomes law, it will make the theft of real estate in America as easy as pushing a button,” Marie McDonnell of McDonnell Analytics, a forensic mortgage analyst and certified fraud examiner, said.